Maximally stretched laminations on geometrically finite hyperbolic manifolds: Converging fundamental domains

-The simplices spanned by the $j_k(\Gamma_0)\cdot p_i^k$ and $j_k(\Gamma_0)\cdot\xi_i^k$ (following the combinatorics of~$\Delta$) still locally form a triangulation for large~$k$, because there are only finitely many orbits of simplices to check.
+The simplices spanned by the $j_k(\Gamma_0)\cdot p_i^k$ and $j_k(\Gamma_0)\cdot\xi_i^k$, following the combinatorics of~$\Delta$, still locally form a triangulation for large~$k$, because there are only finitely many orbits of simplices to check.
 It remains to check that the $j_k(\Gamma_0)$-invariant collection $\Delta_k$ of such simplices triangulates a convex region.
 This can be ensured locally, at every codimension-2 face $W$ contained in the boundary of~$\Delta$.
 If $W$ is compact, then the dihedral angle of $\Delta_k$ at $W$ goes to that of~$\Delta$, which is strictly convex.
 If $W$ has an ideal vertex~$\xi_i$, then $\partial\Delta$ is flat at~$W$ by Claim~\ref{cla:gfopen}, and $\partial\Delta_k$ is flat by choice of the~$p_i^k$.
 Therefore $\Delta_k$ triangulates a convex region, which necessarily contains the convex core of $j_k(\Gamma_0)\backslash\HH^n$.
-In particular, $j_k(\Gamma_0)$ is still geometrically finite for large~$k$, and the quotients are homeomorphic since their convex cores admit topologically identical triangulations.
+In particular, $j_k(\Gamma_0)$ is still geometrically finite for large~$k$ (in the absence of torsion, the quotient hyperbolic manifolds are in fact homeomorphic since their convex cores admit combinatorially identical triangulations).
 For the compact set $\mathcal{C}$ of Proposition~\ref{prop:rem-gfopen}, we can take a neighborhood of a union of orbit representatives of the compact simplices of~$\Delta$.
 To bound injectivity radii away from~$0$, we argue as in the convex cocompact case, but in restriction to thick-part simplices only. \end{proof}